pehringer/finches/README.md

 The major difference in the GA is the **replacement of the traditional crossover operator with the Fission and Transfer operators**.
 These two operators simulate horizontal gene transfer, rather then the vertical gene transfer of traditional crossover.

+Additionally, the **selection and replacement operators are designed to slow down premature convergence** and enable robust local and global search.
+While their simplicity allows for fast execution and reduced memory allocations.

 ### Algorithm:
 - **Initialization:** Create a population of individuals.
 Each individual contains a very low fitness score, sixteen random constants, and a single random instruction.